Making Excellence Inclusive is AAC&U’s guiding principle for access, student success, and high-quality learning. It is designed to help... Read more

 AAC&U has been awarded a $520,000 grant over a three-year period from Newman’s Own Foundation and a $399,763 grant from the W.K.
 Kellogg Foundation to create Truth, Racial Healing & Transformation (TRHT) Campus Centers at higher education institutions across the country.

-The grants support a multi-year initiative to implement the first ten TRHT Campus Centers, which will be designed to engage and empower campus and community stakeholders to break down racial hierarchies and create a positive narrative about race in the community.
+The grants support a multi-year effort to implement the first ten TRHT Campus Centers, which will be designed to engage and empower campus and community stakeholders to break down racial hierarchies and create a positive narrative about race in the community.

 On August 16, AAC&U announced the ten institutions selected as the first TRHT campus centers, which are: